NETWAYS/check_system_basics/README.md

 At least on RHEL systems the PSI interface can be enabled via appending "psi=1" to the kernel commandline (`/etc/default/grub`).

-The checks includes the three components CPU, IO and Memory by default, but individual components can be selected with the following flagS:
+The checks includes the three components CPU, IO and Memory by default, but individual components can be selected with the following flags:

 ```
 --include-cpu